Board Approved: July 2002. Revised: January 2019.

-While normal library operations are not likely to involve circumstances exposing employees or users to bloodborne pathogens, where applicable the Oak Park Public Library Public Library complies with Illinois Department of Labor regulations and therefore the federal Occupational Safety and Health Administration regulations relating to occupational exposures to bloodborne pathogens which have been incorporated by administrative actions.
+While normal library operations are not likely to involve circumstances exposing employees or users to bloodborne pathogens, where applicable the Oak Park Public Library complies with Illinois Department of Labor regulations and therefore the federal Occupational Safety and Health Administration regulations relating to occupational exposures to bloodborne pathogens which have been incorporated by administrative actions.

-Universal Precautions: All potential circumstances of exposure must be taken into account by the Library and its employees to protect against exposures.
+Universal Precautions: All potential circumstances of exposure must be taken into account by the library and its employees to protect against exposures.
 Hepatitis B (HBV), human immunodeficiency virus (HIV), and other bloodborne pathogens found in human blood and other body fluids cause life-threatening diseases.
-In emergency or other such circumstances, when contact with blood or other potentially infectious materials may result, the Library’s approach to infection control requires all human blood and body fluids to be treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.
+In an emergency or other such circumstances, when contact with blood or other potentially infectious materials may result, the library’s approach to infection control requires all human blood and body fluids to be treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.
 Engineering and work practice controls shall be used to eliminate or minimize employee exposures, and if a possibility of exposure remains, personal protective equipment shall also be used.